-If the vehicle will not change ignition modes (ACC/ACCESSORY, on, off), and the RKE transmitter appears to be undamaged, try another transmitter.
-Or, you may try placing the transmitter in the transmitter pocket in the center console.
-See Remote Keyless Entry (RKE) System Operation ♀ 8.
+If the ignition will not change from on to off or ACC/ACCESSORY, and the RKE transmitter appears to be undamaged, try another transmitter.
+Or, you may try placing the transmitter in the cupholder in the center console.

-If the ignition mode will not change with the other transmitter, or with the transmitter in the transmitter pocket, your vehicle needs service.
+If the ignition mode will not change with the other transmitter, or with the transmitter in the cupholder, your vehicle needs service.
 If the ignition does change modes, the first transmitter may be faulty.
 See your dealer who can service the theft-deterrent system and have a new RKE transmitter programmed to the vehicle.

 It is possible for the immobilizer system to learn new or replacement RKE transmitters.
 Up to eight transmitters can be programmed to the vehicle.
-To program additional transmitters, see "Programming Transmitters to the Vehicle" under Remote Keyless Entry (RKE) System Operation ♦ 8.
+To program additional transmitters, see "Programming Transmitters to the Vehicle" under Remote Keyless Entry (RKE) System Operation